danielsobrado/personal-blog/content/about.md

 I prefer to view myself as a problem solver, where code and data are my tools, and business results are my guidance.

+I'm using this blog as a means of self-development, they say that you never completely understand a subject until you are able to explain it.
+I think that everyone has a different angle, a view on something that’s worth sharing.

+I write about topics I want to refresh, subjects I'm studying and materials I want to learn, feel free to leave any comments.
+Because if it’s actually not good enough, I would like to know that, I want to be challenged to be able to advance further.

+Though, if you like it, and it gets popular I will support it and continue writing more about it.

 ![Signature](/img/DanielSobradoSignature.PNG)